What is a Psychologist/Psychological Associate?

-A psychologist is a professionally trained individual who has the skills and training necessary to assess, diagnose and treat mental health issues.
-Psychologists are registered, regulated, and licensed by the College of Psychologists of Ontario (CPO) and practice psychology under the framework of the Regulated Health Professions Act (RHPA).
+A psychologist/psychological associate is a professionally trained individual who has the skills and training necessary to assess, diagnose, and treat mental health issues.
+They are registered, regulated, and licensed by The College of Psychologists and Behaviour Analysts of Ontario (CPBAO) and practice psychology under the framework of the Regulated Health Professions Act (RHPA).

-To be registered as a psychologist in the Province of Ontario an individual must have a doctorate degree in psychology or its equivalent.
-In addition to this degree, he or she must pass professional examinations, complete a one-year supervised internship, and agree to follow ethical codes and standards of practice.
+To be registered as a psychologist/psychological associate in the Province of Ontario an individual must have a doctorate degree in psychology or its equivalent.
+In addition to this degree, he or she must pass professional examinations, complete supervised internships, and agree to follow ethical codes and standards of practice.

 What is the difference between a Psychologist, a Psychiatrist, and a Psychotherapist?

-Psychologists have a doctoral degree in psychology that includes approximately 5000 hours of clinical training and specialization in assessment, diagnosis, and treatment of human emotion, thought, and behaviour.
+Psychologists/Psychological Associates have a degree in psychology that includes approximately 5000 hours of clinical training and specialization in assessment, diagnosis, and treatment of human emotion, thought, and behaviour.
 They have advanced training in counselling, psychotherapy, psychological testing, and the science of behaviour change.
-Psychologists are the only professionals qualified to use certain kinds of psychological tests to assess intelligence, emotional and behavioural problems, and neuropsychological dysfunction.
-Psychologist’s fees are covered by private payment, extended medical plans, employee assistance programs, and through government agencies or other special programs.
-In Ontario, the College of Psychologists of Ontario licenses Psychologists.
+Psychologists/psychological associates are the only professionals qualified to use certain kinds of psychological tests to assess intelligence, emotional and behavioural problems, and neuropsychological dysfunction.
+Psychologist/Psychological Associate fees are covered by private payment, extended medical plans, employee assistance programs, and through government agencies or other special programs.
+In Ontario, The College of Psychologists and Behaviour Analysts licenses Psychologists.

 Psychiatrists obtain a degree in medicine and then take specialized training in psychiatry, which generally refers to the study, assessment, and treatment of emotional and behavioural problems.
 Their treatment of choice is most often pharmacotherapy (medication), often augmented by psychotherapy.
 Psychiatrist’s fees are covered by the Ontario Health Insurance Plan (O.H.I.P.).
 In Ontario, the College of Physicians and Surgeons of Ontario licenses psychiatrists.

 Psychotherapists have varied types of training and levels of experience.
-They are regulated in the province of Ontario.
-They treat, by means of psychotherapy, an individuals mental and emotional problems.
+They treat, by means of psychotherapy, an individual's mental and emotional problems.
 Psychotherapist’s fees are covered by private payment and some extended medical plans.
-In Ontario, the College of Registered Psychotherapists of Ontario licenses psychotherapists.
+They are regulated in the province of Ontario by the College of Registered Psychotherapists of Ontario (CRPO).

 What is psychotherapy?

-Psychotherapy may be performed by practitioners with a number of different qualifications, including psychologists, psychotherapists, licensed clinical social workers, psychiatric nurses, and psychiatrists.
+Psychotherapy may be performed by practitioners with a number of different qualifications, including psychologists/psychological associates, psychotherapists, licensed clinical social workers, psychiatric nurses, and psychiatrists.

 What is our approach to psychotherapy?